 My best advice is to start with accessories in a bold colour.
-To go with this outfit I chose a neutral slouch bag (an old favourite – similar) that doesn’t detract from all the clashing colour.
+To go with this outfit I chose a neutral slouch bag that doesn’t detract from all the clashing colour.
 But if CLOTHES this bright frighten you, start with a bag.
 I guarantee you that a brightly coloured bag is more versatile and more stylish than a boring black bag.

 No one will likely comment on a black handbag; choose a red or orange one, however, and it’s bound to get noticed.

-The three key pieces needed a cover-up (it’s been chilly here), and I already had the longline yellow jacket… this mustard yellow coatigan is very similar – you can see in the close-up photo below how beautifully the yellow, magenta and orange go together.
+The three key pieces needed a cover-up (it’s been chilly here), and I already had the longline yellow jacket… you can see in the close-up photo below how beautifully the yellow, magenta and orange go together.
 I honestly couldn’t love this combo more – I did one of my happy dances when I put all the pieces on together.